 - The tenant purchased a house.

-If a tenant breaks the lease early for any of the above reasons without court approval or in any conditions not previously established there can be a tangible impact on the tenant.
+If a tenant breaks the lease early for any of the above reasons without court approval or outside of the established conditions, it can result in tangible consequences for the tenant, including potential liability for unpaid rent or other penalties as determined by the landlord.
 If a tenant would like to break a lease for any of these reasons, they should ask the landlord to agree to a mutual termination.

 Legal Justification to Break a Lease in California

-As a California landlord, you must know the legal reasons for a tenant to break a lease early.
+As a California landlord, you must know the legal reasons for a tenant to terminate a lease early.
 Below, you will find justified reasons for the early termination of a lease:

 Early Termination Clause